Quick Escape

 In 1997, YWCA opened A Child’s World, public childcare center.
 The center permanently closed in April 2020 with YWCA focusing on its core mission of sheltering, housing, and empowering survivors of domestic violence and homelessness.

 YWCA Emergency Shelter was built at 3000 S. University Drive in 2004 due to growing need in the community.
-Since the doors opened, more than 16,000 women and children have found safety, support and hope at that location.
 As the apparent needs of the community grew, YWCA expanded supportive programming within the Shelter, to further meet the needs of women and children.
 Through a partnership with Sanford Health, YWCA’s Registered Nurse brings health education to the Shelter and empowers women to better manage their health.
 In addition, through programs such as Children’s Services and within that, Study Buddies, children experiencing homelessness find safety, support, and fun at YWCA.

 Unfortunately, the need for our services is great.
 On any given day, we serve over 300 women and children in our shelter, housing, and stabilization programs.
-Today, we serve a diverse population, with women and children of color comprising 57% of those served in shelter and 64% in housing in 2022.
+Today, we serve a diverse population, with women and children of color comprising 63% of those served in shelter and 65% in housing in 2023.
 With this in mind, we are dedicated to eliminating racism and empowering women and carry out this mission-centered focus in everything we do.
-With support from the community we will continue our work of helping women break the cycles of violence and poverty for their families
+With support from the community we will continue our work of helping women break the cycles of violence and poverty for their families.

 Leadership